What is Osgood-Schlatter Disease?

 • Limit physical activity and rest from repetitive movements, such as jumping or running until the pain subsides.
 If symptoms occur during a sports session, the doctor will discuss with the patient on what level of participation is advisable.

 • Apply ice when needed, a few times a day, for not more than 20 minutes each time.
 The patient should have a protective barrier to the skin when applying ice.
-Ice is used to ease the pain and keep swelling down.

 •Physical therapy is important once the pain subsides.
 Focus on exercises that stretch the quadriceps and neighboring muscles.
 These exercises will relieve your knee and protect it from further injury.